nrfconnect/sdk-nrf/doc/nrf/app_dev/bootloaders_dfu/mcuboot_nsib/bootloader_signature_keys.rst

 A signature key can be used by :ref:`bootloader` to validate the next image in the boot chain.
 Dedicated host tools like :doc:`mcuboot:imgtool` can be used to sign application update images.

+When you use MCUboot or :ref:`enable a bootloader chain through sysbuild <ug_bootloader_adding_sysbuild_upgradable_mcuboot>`, the default configuration uses keys that were generated once and are stored in the public MCUboot Git repository.
-When you use |NSIB|, a private/public key pair is by default generated during the build when you are :ref:`ug_bootloader_adding_immutable_keys`.
+When you use |NSIB|, a private/public key pair is by default generated during the build when you are :ref:`ug_bootloader_adding_sysbuild_immutable_keys`.
 You can use the methods described in the following sections to explicitly define how the key pair is to be generated.

-When you use MCUboot or you are :ref:`ug_bootloader_adding_upgradable_mcuboot`, MCUboot uses keys that were generated once and are stored in the public MCUboot Git repository by default.

 .. note::
     These key pairs should only be used during development.